j-guckel/iterative-particle-analysis/README.md

 # Short Manual of the Software

-This is an internal repository containing the Iterative Particle analysis software introduced in *Link to paper*
+This is a public repository containing the Iterative Particle analysis software introduced in https://academic.oup.com/mam/advance-article/doi/10.1093/micmic/ozad036/7162605

 # Authors